trancongbao/endeavor/docs/1. Overview/README.md

 The __online courses__ are mainly used as complementary materials for offline courses provided by Endeavor English Center (ECC).

+## Lessons

+The basic "resource" that the app provide is lesson.
+A standard lesson includes:
++ title
++ text with images
++ audio of text
++ translation of text
++ words
++ grammar
++ exercises

+Each lesson also has a corresponding spaced-repetition flash-cards decks for reviewing vocabulary and grammar.

 ## Courses and Lessons

 [Course](Course.md)